 These programmes involve the completion of original academic research.
 They also include research skills training that will equip you to become an independent researcher capable of advancing knowledge in your field.

 A combined research-and-taught Masters, such as the MRes, will provide you with both taught modules to increase your knowledge of a subject, and the opportunity to complete a research thesis with the appropriate training and supervision.
-They are often taken as a stepping stone to doctoral study.
+MRes programmes combine research and taught elements, and are normally one year in duration if studied on a full-time basis or two years if taken part time.
+An MRes requires the production of a thesis of between 15,000 and 20,000 words on a specific research topic.
+Providing a structured study programme and a broad range of training, it is an ideal stepping stone to a PhD programme.

 Doctoral degrees, such as the PhD, are the highest level of academic qualification.
 They allow you to prove yourself to be capable of conducting original research and making a contribution to a field of knowledge.
 As a postgraduate researcher you will usually contribute to the research life of your department by presenting papers at seminars and conferences.
 Doctoral researchers often teach undergraduate classes during their degree programme.

 - Doctor of Philosophy (PhD)

 The below include taught components:

 - Doctor of Philosophy (PhD) with Integrated Study

 - Doctor of Pharmacy (DPharm)

 - Doctor of Applied Educational and Child Psychology (AppEd and ChildPsyD)